edemaine/fold/doc/spec.md

   * `"concrete"`: the polyhedral complex is embedded in Euclidean space, so there should be vertex coordinates
   -->
+  * `"manifold"` / `"nonManifold"`:
-  * `"manifold"`: the polyhedral complex is a manifold (has at most two faces incident to each edge)
+    whether the polyhedral complex is a manifold
-  * `"nonManifold"`: the polyhedral complex is *not* a manifold (has more than two faces incident to an edge)
+    (has at most two faces incident to each edge)
+  * `"orientable"` / `"nonOrientable"`:
-  * `"orientable"`: the polyhedral complex is orientable, meaning it can be assigned a consistent normal direction (and hence it is also manifold)
+    whether the polyhedral complex is orientable, meaning it can be assigned a consistent normal direction (and hence it is also manifold)
-  * `"nonOrientable"`: the polyhedral complex is not orientable, meaning it cannot be assigned a consistent normal direction
+  * `"selfTouching"` / `"nonSelfTouching"`:
-  * `"selfTouching"`: the polyhedral complex has faces that touch in their relative interiors, so you probably want a face ordering
+    whether the polyhedral complex has faces that touch in their relative interiors, in which case you probably want a face ordering
-  * `"nonSelfTouching"`: the polyhedral complex has no touching faces, so face ordering isn't needed
-  * `"selfIntersecting"`: the polyhedral complex has properly intersecting faces
+  * `"selfIntersecting"` / `"nonSelfIntersecting"`:
-  * `"nonSelfIntersecting"`: the polyhedral complex has no properly intersecting faces
+    whether the polyhedral complex has properly intersecting faces
   * Custom attributes should have a colon in them;
     see [Custom Properties](#custom-properties) below.
 * `frame_unit`: Physical or logical unit that all coordinates are